How To Develop Self-Love

-Maybe it’s religion, maybe it’s society, but we often have this notion that we are born unworthy and we have to learn how to love ourselves.
+Maybe it’s because of religion, maybe it’s because we live in a society founded on religion, but we often have this notion that we are born unworthy and we have to learn how to love ourselves.
 I call bullshit!

-You can never not be what you are.
-And you ARE love.
+If God is love, and the entire Universe is God, and you are also God, then that means that you are love, because you can never not be what you are.
 It’s what you are made of.
 You were born that way and you are still that way.
 The only thing is, you have forgotten it.
-And through that unknowing, you have created beliefs that are based in the idea that you are not love.
+And in that forgetfulness, you have been programmed with beliefs that are based in the idea that you are not love.

-Self-love means accepting yourself as you are and letting go of the beliefs that tell you that you are not ok as-is.
-When you let go of that belief, more of your true self shines through.
+Self-love means accepting yourself as you are and letting go of the beliefs and belief systems that tell you that you are not loved.
+When you let go of those beliefs, more of your true self shines through.
 You become more able to embody love in your every day life.
 There will be no need to practice.

-Identifying negative beliefs is the hardest part.
+Identifying negative beliefs is the easy part, and you do that through self-awareness and becoming mindful of your thoughts and emotions.
 Negative self-talk is an indicator.
-Extreme negative emotional reactions are another – jealousy, anger, fear, anxiety.
-All of these point toward an underlying negative belief about the self.
+Extreme negative emotional reactions are another: jealousy, anger, fear, anxiety.
+All of these point toward an underlying negative belief about the self, typically rooted in trauma.